top-quark/sudoku.js/README.md

 Generated puzzles are symmetrical and only have a single solution.
-Although the library does not grade the puzzles generated (yet), around three quarters of the puzzles are easy to moderate in terms of difficulty - symmetrical Diabolical puzzles are relatively rare.
+Although the library does not grade the puzzles generated (yet), around three quarters of the puzzles are easy to moderate in terms of difficulty since Diabolical puzzles that are also symmetrical are relatively rare.

 ### importGame
 Imports an existing puzzle: